DePayFi/widgets/README.md

 ## DePay Donations

-DePay Donations allows you to accept donation payments made with thousands of different crypto currencies.
+DePay Donations allows you to accept donation payments made with thousands of different cryptocurrencies.

 ### Preparation